7cart/7cart/README.md

 #### Contributing
 Contributions to 7cart are highly welcomed.
-We encourage everyone to file feature requests and bug reports using the project's [issue tracker](https://github.com/7cart/7cart/issues).
+We encourage everyone to file feature requests, bug reports or desire to contribute using the project's [issue tracker](https://github.com/7cart/7cart/issues).

 #### Getting help